-We would talk to the suppliers and move inventory around the globe, without ever meeting anybody in person.
+We would talk to 10’s of suppliers and move tons of inventory around the globe, without ever meeting anybody in person.

-I can draw a clear line in the development of our dropshipping business – BM and AM, Before meeting (our suppliers) and After meeting.
+I can draw a clear line in the development of our dropshipping business – BM and AM, Before Meeting (our dropshipping suppliers) and After Meeting.

 Let me be clear – we would have never been able to build a successful dropshipping business without meeting our suppliers in person.

-How do we avoid the “Not meeting the suppliers” dropshipping mistake
+How do we avoid the “Not meeting the suppliers” dropshipping mistakes

 You can read about the experience here – How We Sourced Awesome, Reliable Suppliers for Our eBay Business.

 We took our suppliers to dinner and built real human relations, needless to say that from that moment onward, we received much more attention and better terms, both of which played a major role in growing our dropshipping business: